MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/copilot-get-information.md

         The information is displayed in these sections are based on the fields configured by the administrator for generating summaries.
 More information: [Configure fields for generating summaries and recent changes list](copilot-configure-summary-fields.md).

 >[!NOTE]
->To understand the default attributes that are used in the templates to generate summaries in Copilot in Dynamics 365 Sales, see [opportunity summary default attributes](understand-copilot-summaries.md#opportunity-summary).
+>To understand the default attributes used to generate summaries in Copilot in Dynamics 365 Sales, see [opportunity summary default attributes](understand-copilot-summaries.md#opportunity-summary).

 ### View opportunity summary widget